Vahana: Compared to other belief systems

-The animal correspondences of Hindu vehicles are not consistent with Greek and Roman mythology, or other belief systems which may tie a particular animal to a particular deity.
-For example, the goddess Lakshmi of the Hindus has elephants, or an owl, or (a rare instance of a non-animal vehicle) the lotus blossom as her vehicle.
-The goddess Athena of ancient Greece also had an owl as her emblematic familiar, but the meanings invested in the owls by the two different belief systems are not the same, nor are the two goddesses themselves similar, despite their mutual identification with owls.
+The animal correspondences of Hindu divine vehicles (vahana) are not consistent with Greek and Roman mythology or other belief systems that tie a specific animal to a particular deity.
+For example, the Hindu goddess Lakshmi is associated with elephants, an owl, or—a rare non-animal vehicle—a lotus blossom.
+The ancient Greek goddess Athena also had an owl as her emblem, but the symbolic meaning assigned to owls in the two traditions differ significantly, as do the roles of goddesses themselves.

-Lakshmi is, among other things, primarily the goddess of wealth, and her owl is a warning against distrust and isolationism, even selfishness.
-Athena, though also a goddess of prosperity, is primarily the goddess of wisdom, and her owl symbolizes secret knowledge and scholarship.
-Perhaps due to their shared geography, the Greco-Roman interpretation is paralleled in Roman Catholic iconography, in which St. Jerome, most famed for editing the New Testament, is often (though not always) depicted with an owl as a symbol of wisdom and scholarship.
-Depending on the tribe, Native American religious iconography attributes a wide range of attributes to the owl, both positive and negative, as do the Ainu and Russian cultures, but none parallel the Hindu attributes assigned to the owl as Lakshmi's divine vehicle.
+Lakshmi is primarily the goddess of wealth and prosperity, and her owl serves as a warning against greed, isolationism, and selfishness.
+By contrast, Athena is primarily the goddess of wisdom, with her owl symbolizing erudition, secret knowledge and scholarship.
+The Greco-Roman interpretation is paralleled in Roman Catholic iconography, in which St. Jerome, famed for translating the Vulgate, is often depicted with an owl symbolizing wisdom and scholarship.
+Depending on the tribe, Native American traditions ascribe diverse meanings to the owl—both positive and negative—as do Ainu and Russian folklore, but none match the specific symbolism assigned to Lakshmi's owl.

-Some hold that similar analyses could be performed cross-culturally for any of the other Hindu divine vehicles, and in each case, any parallels with the values assigned to animal totems in other cultures are likely to be either coincidence, or inevitable (as in linking bulls to virility), rather than evidence of parallel development.
-In dialectic, this is countered by the retort that each totem or vahana, as an aspect of ishta-devata (or an ishta-devata or asura in its own right), has innumerable ineffable teachings, insights and spiritual wisdom; comparative analysis yields benefit, though knowledge and understanding is not served by collapsing their qualities into homogenous signification.
+Some scholars argue that similar cross-cultural comparisons for other Hindu vahana show that parallels with animal symbols elsewhere are either coincidental or inevitable (such as linking bulls to virility) rather than evidence of shared origin.
+Conversely, theologians argue that each vahana, as an aspect of ishta-devata (or an asura in its own right), embodies unique spiritual wisdom; while comparative analysis offer insight, true understanding is not served by reducing distinct cultural symbols to homogeneous meanings.